Truffles The Kitty Organization

 Children with amblyopia have one eye that sees better than the other.
 They are required to patch their good eye or use vision-impairing eyedrops with the hope of making the not-so-good eye see better.
 While the child is patched, they often do not see well and have difficulty with peripheral vision as well as depth perception.

-• If left untreated it can lead to permanent blindness
+• If amblyopia is left untreated it can lead to permanent blindness.

-• Early detection is key to developing normal vision
+• Early detection is key to developing good vision.

 Parents can help spread awareness by patching one of the eyes of their jack-o'-lanterns.
 Parents can then place that pumpkin on their porch so trick or treaters with amblyopia and other types of low vision will recognize your home as a “scary free zone.”